dbt-labs/handbook/website/docs/policies.md

 - **Submit reimbursement requests for expenses in Airbase within 30 days of the expense date**.
     - Timely expense submission provides us with expense visibility and ensures we are capturing costs in the correct period.
 - **Receipts are required for spend greater than $50 USD (or local equivalent).**
-    - This requirement is applicable to expense reports, physical cards, and virtual cards.
+    - This requirement applies to expense reimbursements, physical cards, and virtual cards.
 It helps us maximize our tax deductions.
-- **Managers are required to review Airbase expense reimbursements and Navan bookings** to ensure they are consistent with the policies in this document.
+- **Managers are required to review Ramp expense reimbursements and Navan bookings** to ensure they are consistent with the policies in this document.
-- **Expense codes are required to track the travel type when booking travel (Navan) or submitting for expense reports (reimbursements or physical cards).**
+- **Expense codes are required when booking travel (Navan) or submitting expenses(reimbursements or physical cards).**
-    - This helps give insights into the overall company’s travel trends.
+    - This helps give insights into overall company travel trends.
-    - When submitting in Airbase always use the Tag > Class and select the appropriate expense codification from the list below.
-The code on the report should be based on the general activity or behavior the expenses came from and selected from the list below.
+    - Always add the Expense Code from the list below when submitting in Ramp.
+The code on the report should be based on the general activity or behavior from which the expenses came.

 ### Travel and Lodging Policy

 #### International Travel:

-International travel is defined as travel between our established regions, which are AMER, LATAM, APAC, and EMEA.
+International travel is defined as travel between our established regions: AMER, LATAM, APAC, and EMEA.

 **International travel requires a thoughtful approach as we grow and become an increasingly geographically diverse company:**

 - Employees need approval from their department head before traveling to a different region.
-- Managers of a centrally located team in a region different from their own can travel to their teams 1x per year, per region.
+- Managers of a centrally located team in a region other than their own can travel to their teams once per year, per region.
     - Ex.
 A manager in the US has a team primarily located in the Philippines; this manager is allowed to visit their APAC team 1x a year.
 - Employees attending an event outside their base region and eligible for international travel are permitted to book one (1) additional night before the event to adjust to the time change.